wellsjo/JSON-Splora/README.md

 npm run-script build-linux
 npm run-script build-win32
 ```

+### Name Change
+**JSON-Splora** is becoming **json-splora**.
+This is because of a bug with npm confusing the two packages.
+I am releasing 1.0.0 and deprecating "JSON-Splora" module and moving to "json-splora".
+I apologize for any inconvenience.

 ## Contributing
 Contributions are welcome!
 Please read through and follow the style of the rest of the code. `eslint` is used as a code pre-commit hook, and will catch many simple errors.
 Please squash your commits and leave concise commit messages.